hyperledger/firefly-fir/text/0000-template.md

 > OPTIONAL - please state "n/a" if you don't think there's anything significant

-- Describe all dependencies that this proposal might have on other FIRs, known JIRA issues, Hyperledger FireFly components.
+- Describe all dependencies that this proposal might have on other FIRs, GitHub issues, or changes in other Hyperledger FireFly components.
 Dependencies upon FIRs or issues should be recorded as links in the proposals issue itself.

 - List down related FIRs proposals that depend upon current FIR, and likewise make sure they are also linked to this FIR.